nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 This is too low for Nuxeo Drive uploads, as an upload can be paused or a transfer can take longer than 1 hour.
 {{/callout}}

-To tweak the token TTL, the server admin have to add a new property (integer) in `nuxeo.conf`:
+To tweak the token TTL, the server admin has to add a new property (integer) in `nuxeo.conf`:

 ```conf
 # Value in seconds, here 10 hours